Adelaide Hall: British career, 1938–1993

 In April 1980, Hall returned to the U.S. and from 1 to 24 May, she appeared in the cast of Black Broadway (a retrospective musical revue) at the Town Hall in New York.
 Among other artists appearing in the show were Elisabeth Welch, Gregory Hines, Bobby Short, Honi Coles, Edith Wilson, Nell Carter and John W. Bubbles of Buck and Bubbles fame.
 The show originally was staged at the Newport Jazz Festival on 24 June 1979, before it was re-assembled in 1980 and staged at the Town Hall.
 Following Black Broadway, in June 1980, Hall took up temporary residence at Michael's Pub in New York and commenced a three-week engagement, performing three shows a night.
 In June 1980, she performed at the Playboy Jazz Festival held at the Hollywood Bowl in Los Angeles.
 Other artists on the bill included Dizzy Gillespie, Herbie Hancock, Stéphane Grappelli, Mel Tormé, Zoot Sims, Carmen McRae and Chick Corea.
 On 2 July 1980, writer Rosetta Reitz organised a tribute to the Women of Jazz at Avery Fisher Hall as part of the Newport Jazz Festival.
 Called The Blues is a Woman, the program, narrated by Carmen McRae, featured music by Hall, Big Mama Thornton, Nell Carter and Koko Taylor.
-Hall appeared at the Duke Ellington Tribute Concert at St. Paul’s Cathedral, London, in 1982, where she sang Ellington's 'Come Sunday'.
+Hall appeared at the Duke Ellington Tribute Concert at St. Paul's Cathedral, London, in 1982, where she sang Ellington's 'Come Sunday'.
 Back in the States, in February 1983, Hall appeared on the bill of the 100th birthday celebration for composer Eubie Blake held at the Shubert Theater, New York.
-Unfortunately, Blake was recovering from pneumonia at the time so could not attend the event but with the aid of a special telephone hook-up to his home in Brooklyn he was able to listen to the entire two-hour show.
+Blake was recovering from pneumonia at the time, so could not attend the event; but with the aid of a special telephone hook-up to his home in Brooklyn he was able to listen to the entire two-hour show.
 On 5 April 1983, Hall commenced a month-long engagement at The Cookery in New York.
 Her accompanists were Ronnie Whyte and Frank Tate.

 In 1985, Hall appeared on British TV in the cast of Omnibus: The Cotton Club comes to the Ritz, a 60-minute BBC documentary in which some of the performers from Harlem's Cotton Club were filmed performing at the Ritz Hotel in London, along with contemporary musicians.
 Also on the bill were Cab Calloway and his Orchestra, Doc Cheatham, Max Roach and the Nicholas Brothers.
 In 1985, Hall appeared on British TV on The South Bank Show in a documentary entitled The Real Cotton Club.
 In July 1986, Hall performed in concert at the Barbican Centre, London.